likamrat/ARMadillo/README.md

     - On WORKER01 run: ./ARMadillo/deploy/multi_master/worker01_config_hosts.sh
     - On WORKER02 run: ./ARMadillo/deploy/multi_master/worker02_config_hosts.sh

+**At this point, all nodes should be able to ping one another using it's hostname/IP.**

 ### Install HAProxy & generate certificates

-6. Run the HAProxy installation and certificates generation script.
+7. On the HAProxy Pi, run the deployment and certificates generation script.

 ./ARMadillo/deploy/multi_master/haproxy_install.sh